Problem

-The client for this project was the founder of Silly Sports LLC and organizes several pickleball leagues and cornhole speed dating leagues in Chicago.
-The client was looking to support the Cornhole Speed Dating leagues with an application that would allow participants to connect digitally after meeting physically.
+The client for this project, founder of Silly Sports LLC, noticed a trend that single men and women between the ages of 21-35 are looking for a way to meet and connect with new people through common interests and activities.
+By organizing pickleball and cornhole leagues that pair up singles, the client has created a casual approach to dating around fun activities.
+They want to support the Cornhole Speed Dating leagues with an application that would allow participants to connect digitally after meeting physically.

 Discover